-• Erasmus+: Erasmus+ is the EU funding programme for education, training, youth and sport in Europe.
-It runs from 2014 till the end of 2020 with a total budget of €14.7 billion.
+- Erasmus+: Erasmus+ is the EU funding programme for education, training, youth and sport in Europe.
+It runs from 2014 till the end of 2020 with a total budget of 14.7 billion euro.
 Within Erasmus+ there are different sections: one for education and training, one for sport and one for youth projects.
 The youth section of Erasmus+ is called Youth in Action.
 It funds projects for and by young people and youth organisations.
 It has a separate budget and specific project possibilities.
-In 2016, the Youth in Action programme in Flanders had a budget of €2 445 718.
-The Flemish

-- Government has designated JINT vzw to co-ordinate and to implement the youth programme in Flanders.
-JINT vzw is in charge of information and promoting, training, funding and assessment. - ESF 2014-2010: The Operational Programme for the implementation of the European Social Fund (ESF) in Flanders in the 2014-2020 period supports initiatives that increase employment and improve social cohesion in Flanders.
-In the years to come, €1 billion will be invested.
-The ESF programme lays down the priorities for the expenditure of €1 billion. €600 million is financed through the Flemish budget and €400 million through the European budget.
+In 2016, the Youth in Action-programme in Flanders has a budget of 2.445.718 euro.
+The Flemish government has designated Jint vzw to coordinate and to implement the youth programme in Flanders.
+Jint vzw is in charge of information and promoting, training, funding and assessment. - ESF 2014-2010: The Operational Programme for the implementation of the European Social Fund (ESF) in Flanders in the 2014-2020 period supports initiatives that increase employment and improve social cohesion in Flanders.
+In the years to come, 1 billion euro will be invested.
+The ESF programme lays down the priorities for the expenditure of 1 billion euro.
+600 million euro is financed through the Flemish budget and 400 million euro through the European budget.
 The current Flemish labour minister, Philippe Muyters, states: "We have made up a balanced investment programme, which enjoys the support from the European Commission.
 The programme places the right focus on creating the best opportunities for people in their search for a job, with specific attention for youngsters and the most disadvantaged people."